lunar0x4/stuff/README.md

 # proxy
-A single repository with one file named `main.csv`.
+A single repository which gives you proxies.
 It will include proxies that are in different categories: 'Unknown', 'Mobile', 'Residental' and 'Datacenter'.